VAT : IMPORTING GOODS IN FRANCE FROM AN EU COUNTRY

 On one hand, if the non-French entity (the importer) is registered for VAT in France, its EU supplier will apply a zero-rated VAT.
 It means that no tax will be charged in the other European country.
 The foreign company importing in France will have to self-account VAT on its French periodic VAT return, resulting in nil payment of tax due to the deduction under reverse charge mechanism.

 On the other hand, if the overseas business is not registered for VAT in France, its EU supplier will charge local VAT on the transaction.
-The recovery of such tax is very often difficult and even impossible in some Member States.
+The reclaim of such EU VAT is very often difficult and even impossible in some Member States.

 A Swiss company (non-EU business) gets a purchase order from a French customer.
 The latter is registered for VAT purpose in France.
 In order to supply the goods, the Swiss company purchases them from a supplier located in Germany.
 The Swiss company requests a direct delivery from Germany to the premises of the final client in France.